 AC/DC Back In Black (1980)

-"Hi," I replied slowly, turning back and starting towards the now visible doors of the library, Sirius following beside me.
+"Hi," I replied slowly, turning back and starting again towards the now visible doors of the library, Sirius following beside me.
 It was nicely silent for all of fifteen seconds when I couldn't take it anymore.
 "Sirius, you're not mad about what I said to Melanie in the pub, are you?"

 "No," he said.
 I looked at him, and he corrected himself.
 "Well I'm not exactly happy about all that, but you made her look like a complete idiot so it's all good."
 He ran his hand through his hair in a very Potter-like way.
 I couldn't believe what I was hearing.
 "What are you staring at?"

 “At you,” I heard myself say.
 He gave me a strange look.
-I shook my head and decide to expand on that comment.
+I shook my head and decided to expand on that comment.
 “It's like you're a completely different person.
 Transformed within a mere…three hours?”

-He shrugged.
+Sirius shrugged.
 “I think I’m starting to see the error of my ways.
 I guess what I really needed was a cold blast of brutal truth.
 Mind you whenever I think about her and it all, I still feel pretty crappy, but I think I can finally see the light at the end of the tunnel.”

 “Who said anything about dying?” he asked with another smirk.
 “Why couldn’t I just have been lost in a dark tunnel?”